 I enjoyed dinner with Jessica at Bouillon Chartier, a restaurant founded in 1896.
 It looks exactly how it did in 1896, and the waiters are dressed in traditional rondin; tight-fitting black waistcoat with white aprons.
 I had duck and baby potatoes.
 My gawd it was delicious, and the blue cheese, does not taste like it does in the United States.
 Its not bitter, it was delicious.
 I enjoyed eating classic French food.

 After dinner at Chartier, we took a walk where Jessica showed me the Porte Saint-Denis, which was one of the former city walls, a gateway into the City of Paris.
 I also tried a crepe filled with nutella, strawberries, and banana’s from La Creme de Paris.
 It was absolutely delicious and you can watch them make the crepes right in front of you.
 They also had the best strawberry shake I had in my life.

 I took walks at night, Paris is beautiful during the day and beautiful at night.
 I walked a lot and took the Metro.
 By taking the Metro I sure did learn my way around Paris, and how to get to places.
 I didn’t spend much time there, so I just took each day as it came.
 I was only sleeping three (3) hours a night, and fighting jet lag was no fun.
 My odd was still on California time.
 In the short time I had there, I had such a wonderful time.
 Paris truly is a beautiful city, filled with history, which is why Paris is romantic to me.
 The architecture is beautiful, and I could not get enough of it.

-I will be planning another visit to Paris, to stay there longer, to see more sights, and to see more people that I did not get to see while I was there.
+I am planning another visit to Paris, to stay there longer, to see more sights, and to see more people that I did not get to see while I was there.